The Main Points

 Two Key Concepts to Help with Weight Loss

-- Cooking compliant meals is even more tricky with a Pesco Mediterranean lifestyle, because fish is one of the more intimidating and expensive things for people to cook (at least in America).
+- Cooking compliant meals is even more tricky with a Pesco Mediterranean lifestyle, because fish can be one of the more intimidating and expensive things for people to cook (at least in .the U.S.)

 Intermittent fasting (aka time-restricted eating) is essentially limiting the eating window of your day.
 The most frequently cited form of intermittent fasting related to weight loss is 16/8 (16 hours of daily fasting and an 8-hour eating window).